 - Garnish: lemon twist or rosemary sprig

-- 1/2 oz simple syrup optional
+- simple syrup, to taste optional

 - Add ice and all of the ingredients (except the Champagne) into a cocktail shaker and shake well.